Wednesday, 6 October 2021

 My father's innate curiosity kept him going, gave him a reason to live.
 The explosion of the internet, towards the end of his days, in particular the existence of Wikipedia, suddenly gave him access to a scope of knowledge undreamt of in his pre-war youth or post-war middle age.

 Along with his urge to understand how things worked, my father was also characterised by his powers of observation.
 He'd notice things around him to a high level of detail.
-Going for walks with him, he'd point out things to me that I hadn't seen, despite having walked past them many times.
+Going for walks with him, he'd point out things to me that I hadn't noticed before, despite having walked past them many times.

 And then there's the fact that the Universe seems equally dense whichever edge of it you look towards.
 This gives the impression that the earth is at the centre of it.
 We do know that our solar system is not at the centre of our galaxy, the Milky Way.
 But look beyond that and across billions of light-years, galaxies cluster evenly in all directions, everything looks the same, homogeneous, with small fluctuations, as far as we can observe.